void-linux/void-packages/Manual.md

 The `build_style` variable specifies the build method to build and install a package.
-It expects the name of any available script in the `/usr/share/xbps-src/build_style` directory.
-Please note that required packages to execute a `build_style` script must be defined via `hostmakedepends`.
+It expects the name of any available script in the `xbps-packages/common/build_style` directory.
+Please note that required packages to execute a `build_style` script must be defined via `$hostmakedepends`.

 The current list of available `build_style` scripts is the following: